 The main trip generating areas include (i) residential areas and (ii) institutional areas-offices and other institutions.
-The trip attracting areas include (i) markets, (ii) hotels and lodges, and (iii) institutional areas.
+The trip attracting areas include (i) commercial areas and markets, (ii) hotels and lodges, and (iii) institutional areas.

-In addition to above, Mbeya City is also served by the TAZARA Railway 'express' line once a week, connecting Mbeya to Dar es Salaam and Zambia region and a 'regular' line connecting the same destinations daily.
-Mbeya connects to the rest of Tanzania by air through Songwe Airport, which is one of the four major Tanzanian airports available.
+In addition to buses, Mbeya City is also served by the TAZARA Railway 'express' line once a week, connecting Mbeya to Dar es Salaam and Zambia region and a 'regular' line connecting the same destinations daily.
+Further, Mbeya also has a dry port focusing on Malawi and Zambia bound traffic.
+This dry port is serviced by the MCC Limited (MCCCL) rail line.
+Mbeya connects to the rest of Tanzania by air through Songwe Airport which is one of four major airports available in Tanzania.

-3.3.2 Demand for bus terminal facilities in Sisimba ward, Mbeya City Council
+3.3.2 Demand for bus terminal in Uyole Ward, Mbeya City